kkoooqq/fakebrowser/README.md

 There are two ways:
 * [demo2-diff-fp1.js](demo/demo2-diff-fp1.js) Create multiple instances of FakeBrowser and set userDataDir to different folders.
-* [demo2-diff-fp2.js](demo/demo2-diff-fp2.js) Create FakeBrowser instances with different DeviceDescriptor (retrieved from [device-hub](device-hub)).
+* [demo2-diff-fp2.js](demo/demo2-diff-fp2.js) Create FakeBrowser instances with different DeviceDescriptor (retrieved from [device-hub-demo](device-hub-demo)).
-* Too few device descriptions in device-hub?
+* Too few device descriptions in device-hub-demo?
 Please use [dumpDD.js](script/dumpDD.js) to crawl the real user's fingerprint by yourself 😜.

 ---